Backup and Restore

 The smdba

-tool can be run directly from the command line.
+tool can be run in the container shell.

 We recommend you run a manual database backup immediately after installation, or if you have made any significant changes to your configuration.